sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

-### Which philosophies? which foundations?
+## Which philosophies? which foundations?

+Here is a common sense and self-evident proposal:

+>_What mathematicians think and do should be important for the philosophy of mathematics._

+Now, if you are not familiar with the current state of affairs in the philosophy of mathematics in academia, you are for a hard surprise that the proposal above could not be further from the reality of academic.

+Well, this reading group is a serious attempt to learn to think about mathematic again; we do not want to confine ourselves with the narrow and arcane framework of interests of the academic philosophy of mathematics.

-I believe in epistemological anarchism, that is if needed we have to be receptive to ideas from the most disparate and apparently far-flung domains, even at the price of losing the comfort of our nests.
+I believe in epistemological anarchism, that is, if needed, we have to be receptive to ideas from the most disparate and apparently far-flung domains, even at the price of losing the comfort of our nests.
 Therefore, in this reading group we will remain open to all ideas and philosophies (things such as paraconsistent logic and fictionalism) as long as they are helpful to our goals discussed in above.
 Hopefully, this reading group will be a place for deep learning (and deep unlearning, i.e. unindoctorination) as well as unashamedly free speculations.

 We will review the main tenets of the following philosophies and foundations of mathematics: